Karonda is a berry found growing on shrubs in Goa and the Western Ghats in India in the wild.

 Apparently, this shrub is quite scares but existent all over South Asia and even till Afghanistan.

-The berry and plant parts have been used for over 1000 of years in the traditional Ayurvedic medicine, although it seems that the global research has been very young and most probably (unsurprisingly) they are still researching the plants abilities and benefits.
+The berry and plant parts have been used for over 1000 of years in the traditional medicine, although it appears that the global research has been very recent and most probably (unsurprisingly) they are still researching the plant's abilities and benefits.

 The Kantam berry is not commercialized at all yet, though the Indian government seems to have an interest in doing so.

-Anyway, we have the luck of buying them at certain days in the local Goan markets, but as I can see it is quite scarce here around, since I barely saw them being sold in the last 2 years.
+Anyway, we have the luck of buying them on certain days in the local Goan markets, but as I can see, it is quite scarce here around, since I have barely seen them being sold in the past 2 years.

-One thing has to be noted here that India's jungles and hills are not save for foreign people, so I would suggest to be careful and think it through, but the main problem is anyway the privatization of hills and the wrath of power of the non local resort and hotel owners.
+One thing has to be noted here that India's jungles and hills are not safe for foreign people, so I would suggest being careful and thinking it through, but the main problem is anyway the privatization of hills and the wrath of power of the non-local resort and hotel owners.

-So most probably you won't be able to even go up the hill, because some fence or security guard is keeping you away from natures goodness (in touristic parts in Goa at least).
+So most probably you won't be able to even go up the hill because some fence or security guard is keeping you away from nature goodness (in touristic parts of Goa at least).

 If you do come across those little fruit wonders, then you might have the chance to recreate a culinary bliss, such as a pickle, jam, chutney, curry, juice or you can even make of them a fruit tart!